bbangert/lettuce_webdriver/README.rst

         Saab
         """
-    The "Volvo" option from "Car Choices" should be selected The "Saab" option from "Car Choices" should not be selected
+    The "Volvo" option from "Car Choices" should be selected The following options from "Car Choices" should be selected:
+        """
+        Volvo
+        Saab
+        """

     # radio buttons
     I choose "Foobar"